Becoming A Mason

 The earliest recorded ‘making’ of a Freemason in England is of Elias Ashmole in 1646.
 Organised Freemasonry began with the founding of the Grand Lodge of England on 24 June 1717.
 Under the United Grand Lodge of England there are over 330,000 Freemasons, meeting in some 8,644 lodges.
 There are separate Grand Lodges for Ireland and Scotland with a combined membership of 150,000.
 Worldwide there are probably 5 million members.

 The essential qualification for admission into, and continuing membership of Freemasonry is a belief in a Supreme Being.
-Membership is open to men of any race or religion who can fulfil this essential qualification and are over 21 years of age (18 in certain circumstances – being the son of a Mason or joining a University Lodge) and are of good repute.
+Membership is open to men of any race or religion who can fulfil this essential qualification, are over 18 years of age and are of good repute.

 Our meetings are usually held on the 3rd Monday of the month, from September to March and the 4th Monday in April, commencing at 6.30pm and lasting about 3 hours during which time a meal is served.
 We also hold a rehearsal for our meetings on the Thursday preceding.